 Eat Breakfast and Snag Lunch at Big Mountain Deli & Creperie

 Snag your breakfast and lunch from Big Mountain Deli & Creperie.
 Their gourmet sandwiches are the perfect companion for the trail, and after you’ve had their crepes, you’ll feel as though you’ve been transported to the heart of France.

 Experience the Great Outdoors

-There are quite a few hiking options around Lake Placid, so you can enjoy the foliage no matter your skill level.
+There are quite a few hiking options around Lake Placid.
 If you’re looking for something a bit easier, the Peninsula Trails are a great option.
 You can choose how long of a route you’d like to take, there's a beautiful little bridge overlooking a brook, and you'll find signs with information about the area along the way.
-These trails are a great family- and dog-friendly option to see autumn views of the lake.
+These trails are a top family- and dog-friendly option to see autumn views of the lake.